Binghui99/ZEST/README.md

 - `y`: WINDOWS x 1 x CLASSES.
 This is a long list of labels, in one-hot encoding format.

 ## ZEST Code

+This is the main code for our ZEST framework

 1. The data is splited into **seen** devices and **unseen** devices.
 2. Train a supervised self-attention based model for only **seen** devices.
 3. Use the pretrained model to extract attributes for both **seen** and **unseen** devices.